UoB-COMSM0166/2025-group-8/README.md

 ## Our Game
 Iron Rebellion is a 2D platformer that blends classic arcade gameplay with modern design principles.
-Players control a robotic protagonist navigating handcrafted levels filled with traps, enemies, and puzzles.
+Players control a robot dog protagonist navigating handcrafted levels filled with traps, enemies, and puzzles.
 With adaptive difficulty settings, responsive controls, and a narrative-driven progression, the game offers an engaging experience for both casual and hardcore players alike.

 CLICK TO PLAY[![Iron Rebellion](https://github.com/UoB-COMSM0166/2025-group-8/blob/main/pictures/game_banner.png?raw=true)](https://uob-comsm0166.github.io/2025-group-8/)